JEFworks-Lab/jefworks-lab.github.io/_posts/2026-05-04-gas-prices-over-time.md

 <div align="center"><img src="/assets/blog/gas_prices/gasoline_regions_since_2024_v4.gif" width="60%"></div>
 <br>

-I actually have no idea what happened here.
-I tried to use AI to debug but it did not improve the result and kept making the same end plot.
+Ok I actually have no idea what happened here.
+I tried to use AI to debug but it did not improve the result and kept making the same end plot...

 > Keep the background white, not transparent.
 Do not use view follow.
 Fix the axes to keep the plot sizes consistent to avoid jittering in the animation from frame to frame.

 Since the individual line plot animation looked good, I figured something about trying to combine the two animations was causing issues.
-So at this point, I decided to pivot just make two separate plots.
+So at this point, I decided to pivot just make two separate plots rather than expending more time, effort, and tokens.

 > Create two separate gifs instead of one.
 Flatten the background to avoid transparency.
 Move the legend to the bottom.
 Omit the `lab_sub_static` and subtitle.
 Pause for 5 seconds on the last frame for the most recent date.